safesoftware/FMETraining/ServerAuthoring1Basics/Exercise1.md

 </table>

 ![](./Images/Img1.205.Ex1.AddWriterDialog.png)

-Before clicking OK, open the parameters dialog and put a checkmark in the box labelled Overwrite Existing Geodatabase.

 Click OK and OK again.
 When prompted, select both Firehalls and Neighborhoods as the feature types to add: